-Our study abroad students met artisan Piergiorgio Bertolozzi Caredio at his studio Sator Print, specializing in making and restoring hand-crafted books, prints, manuscripts, etc. as well as beautiful examples of calligraphy, drawing upon traditions especially from Jewish heritage, linking the past with modern times.
+Our study abroad students met artisan Piergiorgio Bertolozzi Caredio at his studio Sator Print, located across the street from the Pantera contrada fountain here in the historic center of Siena.
+He specializes in making and restoring hand-crafted books, prints, manuscripts, etc. as well as beautiful examples of calligraphy, drawing upon traditions especially from Jewish heritage, linking the past with modern times.

 For more information, visit http://www.satorprint.com/EN/

 Visiting the City Archives of Siena to see highlights of their collection, including ancient books and scrolls.
 The space itself makes palpable the volume and weight of the city’s history and the burden of trying to conserve it.
 The archive staff was able to share with us a glimpse of the distinctive marks created by the individual scribes to certify their work, and discussing the various materials used to create these historic pieces.